 Watch Your Posture

 Working in a traditional office environment offers workers equipment such as desks, supportive chairs and keyboards to help them maintain a position that will improve their posture.
 In the home working environment, however, many of those tools may not be available or readily accessible.
 It’s important to find ways to use what is available in your home environment to make yourself more comfortable.

-“If possible, you should have a supportive surface for your laptop or computer, your feet resting on the floor and a chair for back support” says Rachel Michael, director of consulting services at Exponent EHF and administrator for ASSP's Ergonomics Practice Specialty.
+“If possible, you should have a supportive surface for your laptop or computer, your feet resting on the floor and a chair for back support” says Rachel Michael, director of consulting services at Exponent EHF and member of ASSP's Ergonomics Practice Specialty.

 Michael acknowledges that using a laptop presents its own ergonomic challenges, but says there are ways to improve your posture while working on a laptop.